-No matter what purpose your website serves, whether its function be e-commerce or a food and recipe blog, you are going to need to analyse how your website is performing.
+No matter what purpose your website serves, whether its function is e-commerce or a food and recipe blog, you are going to need to analyse how your website is performing.
 Once upon a time, this would have been a somewhat difficult task for a website owner, but analytics have improved as increasingly more people have begun to use the web.
-As a result, analytics have become much easier to understand.
+As a result, analytics has become much easier to understand.

 Analysing your website’s performance is something every website owner should be doing throughout the year.
-The metrics that are important to your websites success, such as keywords, can be reviewed during a website analysis.
+The metrics that are important to your website’s success, such as keywords, can be reviewed during a website analysis.
 A website can usually always be improved upon, and what weaknesses your website has is typically only discoverable through the use of website analytics.
 Here are a few ways you can analyse and improve your website’s performance.